Duplex Boat Cable

 As we just discussed above, there are three available styles of duplex boat cable; DC, safety, and standard.
 Each style is designed to handle a specific application.
 Knowing where to use each type is something that comes with experience and usage.
 Below we’ll take a quick look at some of the more common uses for each style of duplex boat cable.

-DC duplex boat cable – this type of duplex boat cable is used to directly connect an electrical system to a battery making this cable the ideal choice when working with 12-volt systems.
+this type of duplex cable is used to directly connect an electrical system to a battery making this cable the ideal choice when working with 12-volt systems.
 The red wire is the hot wire whereas the black wire is the ground wire.
 This makes installation a simple and direct process.
-Like all Pacer Group duplex boat cable, this cable offers a multitude of resistances.
+Like all Pacer Group duplex boat cables, this cable offers a multitude of resistances.

-Safety duplex boat cable –this specific type of duplex boat cable is commonly used as a DC ground in 120-volt applications.
+this specific type of duplex cable is commonly used as a DC ground in 120-volt applications.
 It is often used with the standard cable that is listed below.
-It gets the name "safety" as it is intended to be a safe guard since it is used as a DC ground.
+It gets the name "safety" as it is intended to be a safe-guard since it is used as a DC ground.
 For this cable, the red wire is the hot wire and the yellow wire is the ground.
-This cable, just like all Pacer Group duplex boat cable, is extremely flexible.
+This cable, just like all Pacer Group duplex boat cables, is extremely flexible.

-Standard duplex boat cable –this type of duplex boat cable is used in 120 volt alternating current applications where a separate ground is needed.
-For this cable, the black wire is hot, and the white wire is the neutral.
+this type of duplex cable is used in 120-volt alternating current applications where a separate ground is needed.
+For this cable, the black wire is hot, and the white wire is neutral.
 Like all of Pacer Group's duplex boat cable, this cable, is ideal for routing in tight spaces due to its flexibility and durability.